actionhero/actionhero-tutorial/readme.md

 ## Websockets

+`/public/chat.js` demonstrates how to use actionHero's websockets.
+The `websocket` is a first-class protocol in acitonHero and has all the capabilities of `web` and `socket`.
+Like `socket`, it is a persistent connection which also enables actionHero's chat room features.
+We will make use of them here.

+Note that we include bot the JS for faye and the wrapper around it, `actionHeroWebSocket.js`

+The faye transport will degrade to long-polling and finally http if those features are not available to either your clients or server.

 ## Tasks

 actionHero comes with a robust task system for delayed / recurring tasks.
 For our example, we are going to create a task which will log some stats to the command line every 30 seconds.